-- 51. Defendant's labeling and advertisements contain untrue and materially misleading statements concerning Defendant's Products inasmuch as they misrepresent that the Products are "All Natural". - 52.
-Plaintiff and New York Subclass Members have been injured inasmuch as they relied upon the labeling, packaging and advertising and paid a premium for the Products which were-contrary to Defendant's representations-not "All Natural".
-Accordingly, Plaintiff and New York Subclass Members received less than what they bargained and/or paid for. - 53.
-Defendant's advertising, packaging and products' labeling induced the Plaintiff and New York Subclass Members to buy Defendant's Products. - 54.
-Defendant made its untrue and/or misleading statements and representations willfully, wantonly, and with reckless disregard for the truth. - 55.
-Defendant's conduct constitutes multiple, separate violations of N.Y.
-Gen. Bus.
-Law § 350.
+51. Defendant's labeling and advertisements contain untrue and materially misleading statements concerning Defendant's Products inasmuch as it misrepresented that the Products are "Clearly Natural" and "Pure and Natural".

+52. Plaintiff and the Class the New York Subclass Members have been injured inasmuch as they relied upon the labeling, packaging and advertising and paid a premium for the Products which were - contrary to Defendant's representations-not "Clearly Natural" and "Pure and Natural".
+Accordingly, Plaintiff and the New York Subclass Members received less than what they bargained and/or paid for.

+53. Defendant's advertising, packaging and products' labeling induced the Plaintiff and the New York Subclass Members to buy Defendant's Products.

+54. Defendant made its untrue and/or misleading statements and representations willfully, wantonly, and with reckless disregard for the truth.

+55. Defendant's conduct constitutes multiple, separate violations of N.Y.
+Gen. Bus.Law § 350.

-- 56. Defendant made the material misrepresentations described in this Complaint in Defendant's advertising, and on the Products' packaging and labeling. - 57.
-Defendant's material misrepresentations were substantially uniform in content, presentation, and impact upon consumers at large.
-Moreover, all consumers purchasing the Products were and continue to be exposed to Defendant's material misrepresentations. - 58.
-As a result of Defendant's recurring, "unlawful" deceptive acts and practices, Plaintiff and New York Subclass Members are entitled to monetary, compensatory, treble and punitive damages, injunctive relief, restitution and disgorgement of all moneys obtained by means of Defendant's unlawful conduct, interest, and attorneys' fees and costs.
+56. Defendant made the material misrepresentations described in this Complaint in Defendant's advertising, and on the Products' packaging and labeling.

+57. Defendant's material misrepresentations were substantially uniform in content, presentation, and impact upon consumers at large.
+Moreover, all consumers purchasing the Products were and continue to be exposed to Defendant's material misrepresentations.

+58. As a result of Defendant's recurring, "unlawful" deceptive acts and practices, Plaintiff and the New York Subclass Members are entitled to monetary, compensatory, treble and punitive damages, injunctive relief, restitution and disgorgement of all moneys obtained by means of Defendant's unlawful conduct, interest, and attorneys' fees and costs.